CyberFlameGO/svnpython/Doc/library/io.rst

       have the concept of an underlying buffer and calling this method will raise :exc:`UnsupportedOperation`.

-      .. versionadded:: 2.7
+      .. versionadded:: 3.1

    .. method:: read(n)

-      Read and return at most *n* characters from the stream as a single :class:`unicode`.
+      Read and return at most *n* characters from the stream as a single :class:`str`.
 If *n* is negative or ``None``, reads until EOF.

    .. method:: readline()

-      Read until newline or EOF and return a single ``unicode``.
+      Read until newline or EOF and return a single ``str``.
 If the stream is already at EOF, an empty string is returned.

    .. method:: write(s)

-      Write the :class:`unicode` string *s* to the stream and return the number of characters written.
+      Write the string *s* to the stream and return the number of characters written.

 .. class:: TextIOWrapper(buffer, encoding=None, errors=None, newline=None, line_buffering=False)